somisash/somisash.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title:
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## About Me

-I am an M.S. student in Aeronautics and Astronautics at Stanford University with a background in Aerospace Engineering from UCLA.
+I am a grad student in Aeronautics and Astronautics at Stanford University, a mother, and a founder, with a background in Aerospace Engineering from UCLA.
 My work focuses on space systems, robotics, and the development of technologies that operate in complex environments both on Earth and in orbit.

 I am particularly interested in orbital safety, space debris mitigation, and how engineering systems and governance frameworks evolve alongside rapid growth in the space environment.